Privacy & Security Protocols

 - We make data available on a secure platform—the All of Us Research Hub—and track the activity of all researchers who use it.

-- We enlist independent reviewers to check our plans and test our systems on an ongoing basis to make sure we have effective security controls in place, responsive to emerging threats.
+- We enlist independent reviewers to check our plans and test our systems on an ongoing basis.
+These reviewers help make sure we have effective security controls in place, responsive to emerging threats.